GandaFixe/PumpFunTransactionBot/README.md

 const SLIPPAGE = 20; // here you can adjust the slippage
 ```

-Same for the fees (more fees = more speed), this can be setup in the top of the script, you can adjust it :
+Same for the fees (more fees = more speed due to being favoured in the network), this can be setup in the top of the script, you can adjust it :

 ```
 const FEES = 0.0005; // here you can adjust the fees